lyra

 NETMASK - Resetting the Lyra after a bad update

-Fire up RKDevTool v3.31.
-Snag a piece of wire, form it into a U, hit the jumper pads while plugging in the USB button.
-I clipped the wire at 45 degree angle.
-Or very pointy tweezers.
+To get into NETMASK, fire up RKDevTool v3.31.
+Snag a piece of wire or use a set of tweezers, form it into a U, hit the jumper pads while plugging in the USB button.
+I clipped the wire at 45 degree angle, but tweezers are better if the points are even.
 You should see MASKROM at the bottom of the RKDevTool once you’re successful.
 The pads are slightly recessed so it may take a trial or two.
+Or five.

 Once it does show up, go to Upgrade Firmware tab, click on Firmware button.
 Navigate to the unzipped firmware bundle, select update.img, then hit Upgrade.